Todd Murphy, 2019.

 The Dutch study was carried out during a music festival, a high-energy, loud, and celebratory environment.
 The subjects went from that environment into partial sensory deprivation, and the strong contrast between the mood in the crowd, and the mood that appears with sensory deprivation could have contributed to the results from the “fake” helmet.

 The God Helmet isn’t a placebo device, and it doesn’t work through suggestion or suggestibility.
 It’s a real neural stimulation technology.
-The best way to see the effects a brain technology has is to use EEG or another brain imaging method to observe it’s effects directly.
+The best way to see the effects a brain technology has is to use EEG or another brain imaging method to observe it’s effects directly, which was not done in the Dutch experiments.

-Maij’s results with his ‘fake‘ or ‘pretend‘ helmet were similar to Persinger’s control groups, but not even close to his results with actual subjects.
+Maij’s results with his ‘fake‘ or ‘pretend‘ helmet were similar to Persinger’s control groups, but not even close to Persinger’s results with his actual subjects.

 Read about it here: https://www.god-helmet.com/wp/reply_to_placebo_god_helmet.htm